Accelerated Computations of Sensitivities for xVA: Acknowledgments

 \section{Acknowledgments}

-This research is part of the ABC--EU--XVA project and has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska--Curie grant agreement No.\ 813261.
+{The authors thank an anonymous referee for valuable comments that helped improve this article.} This research is part of the ABC--EU--XVA project and has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska--Curie grant agreement No.\ 813261.